-■ This tendency underlies the complaints that we are trying to substitute the computer for the proven and tested judgment of the military man.
-This should not be lightly dismissed as the grumbling of brasshats.
-The most cogent attack on the attempt to standardize military decisions was made by an outstanding civilian "management scientist," Sir Solly Zuckerman, the eminent British biologist, who as scientific adviser to the British Ministry of has played leading part Defense a in the development of computer analysis and operations research.
+• This tendency underlies the complaints that we are trying to substitute the computer for the proven and tested judgment of the military man.
+This should not be lightly dismissed as the grumbling of brass-hats.
+The most cogent attack on the attempt to standardize military decisions was made by an outstanding civilian "management scientist," Sir Solly Zuckerman, the eminent British biologist, who as scientific adviser to the British Ministry of Defense has played a leading part in the development of computer analysis and operations research.